ortus-boxlang/boxlang-docs/language/variables.md

 ## Naming Requirements

-Most Boxlang variables have a few requirements imposed by the Virtual Machine (VM)
+Most BoxLang variables have a few requirements imposed by the Virtual Machine (VM)

 * It must begin with a letter, underscore, or Unicode currency symbol.
 * It can contain letters, numbers, underscore characters, and Unicode currency symbols.